Skip to main content

 2 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious, often hindered by unskippable text, and many feel that it requires excessive time investment, likening it to needing a second life to complete.
+Players find the grinding aspect of the game to be tedious, often hindered by unskippable text, and many feel that it requires excessive time investment, likening it to needing a second life to fully engage with the content.

 • “You'll need a second life for grinding.”